Denver Police Encryption: When the Mile High City Went Dark

 What Front Range listeners can still monitor

-Denver, Aurora, Lakewood, CSP—all gone, and HB21-1250's media access framework has been paper-thin in practice.
-But federal, DEN airport aviation, Boulder and Fort Collins dispatch, wildfire air ops, and NOAA weather all remain in the clear across the Front Range.
+Denver, Aurora, Boulder—all gone, and HB21-1250's media access framework has been paper-thin in practice.
+But Colorado State Patrol dispatch, Weld County Sheriff, most fire/EMS, federal, DEN airport aviation, wildfire air ops, and NOAA weather all remain in the clear across the Front Range.
 This is the stack Coloradans are actually using.

 What Happened in Denver